 The restrictions on applying for Amex business cards

 Amex’s general restrictions on applying for cards is as follows:

-- You can generally have at most five Amex credit cards at any given point; it doesn’t matter whether they’re personal or business, and this limit doesn’t include charge cards (none of the above are charge cards); note that some report getting approved for six or even seven cards, but that seems to be the exception rather than the norm
+- You can generally have at most five Amex credit cards at any given point; it doesn’t matter whether they’re personal or business, and this limit doesn’t include charge cards (the only card above that’s a charge card is the Amex Business Platinum)

 - You can typically be approved for at most two American Express credit cards in 90 days, though there are some inconsistencies when it comes to that (again, this doesn’t include charge cards)